 2Zero - Towards zero emission road transport - is a Co-Programmed Partnership in Horizon Europe.
 It is the follow-up of the EGVI - European Green Vehicles Initiative - Public-Private Partnership implemented in Horizon 2020.
 Its core objective is the acceleration of the introduction of zero emission vehicles in a system approach.
 The purpose of linking 2Zero with the CCAM Partnership is to seek the integration of the twin green and digital challenges, opening additional opportunities to improve the efficiency, both at vehicle level and at mobility system level.
-Zero emission powertrains combined with connectivity and automation will enable innovative climate neutral mobility services and logistics operations.
+From this perspective, 2Zero and CCAM partnerships are core building blocks of the innovative climate neutral road transport mobility system.

-In the Work Programme 2023 of the Cities Mission, there is a joint call with CCAM and 2Zero "Co-designed smart systems and services for user centred shared zero-emission mobility of people and goods in urban areas" has been successfully implemented.
+In the Work Programme 2023 of the Cities Mission, there is a joint call with CCAM and 2Zero "Codesigned smart systems and services for user centred shared zero-emission mobility of people and goods in urban areas" has been successfully implemented.